Tino Fa'asuamaleaui

-Tino Fa'asuamaleaui (/ˈfəsuːəməlaʊi/) (born 16 February 2000) is a professional rugby league footballer who captains the Gold Coast Titans playing as a lock and prop forward in the National Rugby League (NRL).
+Tino Fa'asuamaleaui (/ˈfəsuːəməlaʊi/) (born 16 February 2000) is a professional rugby league footballer who captains the Gold Coast Titans playing as a prop and lock forward in the National Rugby League (NRL).
 He has played for Samoa and Australia at international level.

 He previously played for the Melbourne Storm with whom he won the 2020 NRL Grand Final.
 He has played for the Prime Minister's XIII and the Queensland Maroons in the State of Origin series.

 Background

 Fa'asuamaleaui was born in Orange, New South Wales, Australia to a Samoan father and a white Australian mother.
 His father, Fereti Fa'asuamaleaui, was contracted to the Sydney City Roosters and played reserve grade for them in the mid-1990s.
 Fereti had previously represented Samoa in rugby union.

 When he was 14 weeks old, his family moved to Widgee, Queensland, where he attended James Nash State High School, Gympie.
 He played his junior rugby league for the Gympie Devils and was then signed by the Brisbane Broncos as a teenager.
 He is the brother of Iszac Fa'asuamaleaui.